 - Sole Client: As your only customer, your case will always come first.

-- New Skills: A lawyer has had seven years of college.
+- Training/Skills: A lawyer has had seven years of college.
 Also, a lawyer makes arguments and does legal research full time.
 You will have to put in a lot of work to reach their skill level.

 - Same Standard: The law applies to us equally, regardless of our job.
 The Court will hold you to the same standard that a lawyer is.